-The ADUG maintains an electronic mailing list to facilitate on-going communication between all members.
-To send mail to the list, and thus have it circulated to other ADUG people, simply send to:
+The ADUG maintains an electronic forum to facilitate on-going communication between all members.

-You may read about ‘List policy and etiquette’, and ‘List features’ here:
+You may read about forum policy, etiquette and features’ here.

 To provide flexibility for members, the email addresses for the various email lists are distinct both from each other, and the membership DB.